DigitalVS/JRPrintPreview/README.md

 JasperReports print preview stage class written in JavaFX 8

 ### Usage Example
 Whole functionality is contained in a `JRPrintPreview.java` file.
 This file should be copied to your project.
-The rest of the files are part of the IntelliJ IDEA example project which demonstrates print preview functionality for one simple JasperReports report.
+The rest of the files represent an example project which demonstrates print preview functionality for one simple JasperReports report.

 Basic usage is shown in the next example.